kazunori279/my-sessions-and-bio/tflite.md

 ## Title

-TensorFlow Lite: how to accelerate your mobile app with AI
+TensorFlow Lite: how to accelerate your Android and iOS app with AI

 ## Title (JP)